Why Bother Networking?

 This will give you the chance to get known by the right people in advance of those postings, and create advocates when appropriate openings arise.
 It will arm you with market research.
 It will give you the chance to practice your pitch, your stories and answers to various questions, so that you can be very sharp in an actual interview.

-Here's a quote from Martin Lieberman in his article Uncovering The Hidden Job Market on the Experience.com website:
+Here's a quote I once read from Martin Lieberman in an article her wrote titled Uncovering The Hidden Job Market:

 "With so many web sites featuring job postings these days, it's easy to think that the only jobs available are the ones being advertised but that's just the tip of the iceberg.
 According to statistics, 80 percent of all jobs are never advertised; they are filled through networking, inside contacts, and word-of-mouth."

 Now I'm not trying to convince you that 80% is the right number, but even if it were as low as 50%, can you afford to be missing out on half the pool of potential positions by focusing your efforts primarily on postings?

 Now we can put all sorts of gremlins in our heads to keep us from networking, and I won't claim it's a cake walk.
 However, I started out as a classic introvert, and went into a profession that has a strong reputation for being filled with introverts (the actuarial profession), so if I could learn to be a master networker, I guarantee you can become effective at it.